 Bureau of Prisons Pilot Project to House Tribal Offenders Sentenced in Tribal Courts

 - In November 2010, the Bureau of Prisons (BOP) launched a four-year pilot program to accept certain tribal offenders sentenced in tribal courts for placement in BOP institutions.
-The pilot program allows any federally recognized tribe to request that BOP incarcerate a person convicted of a violent crime under the terms of the TLOA and authorizes BOP to house up to 100 tribal offenders at a time, nationwide.
-On November 20, 2012, a referral was transmitted by the Confederated Tribes of the Umatilla Reservation for the placement of an enrolled tribal member in Bureau custody.
-The defendant, who was convicted of assault by the Umatilla Tribal Court, was accepted by BOP and transferred in January 2013 to FCI Herlong.
-The defendant is the Bureau's first TLOA pilot participant.
-Two additional inmates have been admitted under the program since then.
+The pilot program allows any federally recognized tribe to request that BOP incarcerate a person convicted of a violent crime under the terms of the TLOA.
+Since the first inmate was accepted on November 20, 2012, an additional five inmates were admitted under the program before its conclusion in November 2014.

 Memorandum of Agreement on Alcohol and Substance Abuse

 - The Departments of Justice, the Interior and Health and Human Services entered into a Memorandum of Agreement (MOA) that the agencies would collectively, among other things: determine the scope of the alcohol and substance abuse problems faced by American Indians and Alaska Natives, identify the resources each agency can bring to bear on the problem, and set minimum standards for applying those resources.
 This multi-agency collaboration has produced quarterly “Prevention and Recovery” newsletters with information about grant programs, tribal programs, and policy initiatives designed to address alcohol and substance abuse in American Indian and Alaska Native communities.
 The newsletters and more information about this evolving collaboration are available at www.samhsa.gov/tloa/.